 Chondrosarcoma can occasionally develop into a more aggressive type of bone cancer known as de-differentiated chondrosarcoma.

 The stage of a cancer is a term used to describe its size and whether it has spread beyond its original site.
-Knowing the particular type and the stage of the cancer helps the doctors decide on the most appropriate treatment.
+Knowing the particular type and the stage of the cancer helps the doctors plan the most appropriate treatment.

-The cancer is low-grade and is contained within the bone.
+The cancer is low-grade and less than 8cm across.

-The cancer is high-grade and is contained within the bone.
+The cancer is high-grade and less than 8cm across.

-If the cancer comes back after initial treatment, this is known as recurrent cancer or relapse.
+If the cancer comes back after initial treatment, this is known as recurrent or relapsed cancer.

-As chondrosarcomas are very rare, they are usually treated by a team of doctors and other health professionals at a specialist hostpital.
+As chondrosarcomas are very rare, they are usually treated by a team of doctors and other health care professionals at a specialist hospital.
 This means that you may have to travel some distance to have your treatment.